forci/login-bundle/README.md

 forci_login:
     managers:
         frontend:
-            remember_me: true # If present, will always call remember me services and set a cookie
             firewall_name: frontend_area # Your firewall name
             hwi_oauth: # HWIOAuthBundle integration - for use directly with OAuth Access Tokens
                 enabled: true